Nizzlay/nizzlay.com/content/pages/hello.md

 ]
 +++

-The more we know about each other's communication preferences, the smoother contact will go.
+The more we know about each other's communication preferences, the smoother contact will go[^0].
 So I try to be transparent about how I prefer to be in touch, and why.

 In general:
 - I have a *strong* preference for asynchronous communication.